-We teamed up with neuroscientists from the CNCB and LCN to build an interactive data visualization platform, in the form of a browser used to explore the vast ion channel model database maintained by the labs.
+We teamed up with neuroscientists from the University of Oxford (CNCB) and École polytechnique fédérale de Lausanne (LCN) to build an interactive data visualization platform, in the form of a browser used to explore the vast ion channel model database maintained by the labs.
 It was an instant hit, quickly garnering acclaim from top academics.

 Phyramid performed meticulous usability design in order to eloquently display and describe the database's 3,500+ ion channels.
 To maximize its utility to scientists, the web application's interface required a very easy-to-use facade, concealing a powerful back-end.

 At the heart of the project lies a custom-built force-directed graph.
 Every parameter was precisely tuned in an iterative review process, so that it might best represent the underlying data.
 Every channel attribute — response traces, animal, brain area, neuron type — found its way into the finished product.